November 12, 2024

 Several individuals have reported being solicited by telephone for donations to support the National Fallen Firefighters Foundation or an organization with a similar name.
 The Foundation reminds individuals that the National Fallen Firefighters Foundation does not now, and never has, solicited individual donations over the phone.
 If you have been contacted via telephone and were asked to make donations to the National Fallen Firefighters Foundation, this is a scam.

-Following new guidance announced by the Centers for Disease Control and Prevention (CDC) recommending that the public voluntarily wear non-medical basic cloth or fabric masks, the IAFF strongly recommends that members begin wearing surgical masks at the fire station and to consider donning a surgical mask at home around family members to help reduce the spread of COVID-19, as well as sustain a sufficient workforce to protect our communities across the United States and Canada.
+IAFF strongly recommends that members begin wearing surgical masks at the fire station and to consider donning a surgical mask at home around family members to help reduce the spread of COVID-19, as well as sustain a sufficient workforce to protect our communities across the United States and Canada.

-The IAFF encourages all members torefer to the Coronavirus resource for important information on preparedness and responding to infected individuals, including a new frequently asked questions (FAQs) section.
+The IAFF encourages all members to refer to the Coronavirus resource for important information on preparedness and responding to infected individuals, including a new frequently asked questions (FAQs) section.
 Make sure your department is preparing and thinking through all of the issues necessary to protect you and the public when responding to potential coronavirus cases.
 These will be updated as new information is released.

 Members under quarantine followed the proper protocols, including PPE precautions, based on the information from dispatch.
 Information provided to dispatch from the facility may not have been completely accurate.